alowayyedm/LilobotTraining/README.md

 GRANT ALL PRIVILEGES ON DATABASE "dktbase" TO postgres;
  ```

-3. Include the credentials of your database in the BDI application (in application.propoerties).
+3. Include the credentials of your database in the BDI application (in application.properties).
 The BDI application requires this, otherwise the application will crash.
 ```
 spring.datasource.url=jdbc:postgresql://localhost:5432/dktbase
 spring.datasource.username=postgres